Qualified Transportation Fringe Benefits (QTFB)

 Substantiating documentation (e.g., receipts, credit card or bank statements) for your QTFB expenses must include all of the following:

 dollar amount being claimed

 Documentation to substantiate your eligible expenses is required for all claims submitted.
 You will receive reimbursement ONLY if the appropriate documentation is provided.
 The only exception is for metered parking where a receipt is not available in the normal course of business.

 Claims must be submitted in a timely manner.
 The deadline for submitting a claim is 180 days from the last day of the month in which the expense was incurred.
 Any claims submitted after this deadline will be ineligible for reimbursement.

 Non-taxable reimbursements will appear on your pay warrant within 2-4 weeks from the time in which you submit your claim and substantiating documentation.

 How Do I Make Changes or Stop My Deduction?

-If you no longer wish to participate in the plan you must stop your QTFB deduction at the end of a future pay period in which you choose.
-You will have 7 pay periods to either restart the deduction or claim the account balance.
+If you no longer wish to participate in the plan, you must stop your QTFB deduction at the end of a future pay period of your choosing.
+You will have 7 pay periods to either restart the deduction or apply the remaining balance to qualifying parking expenses.
 Otherwise, the account balance will be forfeited per IRS regulations.

 Have further questions about QTFB?